flapjack/flapjack.io/DATA_STRUCTURES.md

 Notes:

 - `contact:CONTACT_ID` is about the contact, `contac_media:CONTACT_ID` lists which contact methods to use for this contact (so if it just contains sms then we'll only notify this person by sms).
-- Initially IM and Phone notification media will not be supported (just SMS and Email).
-- `EMAIL` ... note that this is potentially duplicated, the email field in contact:CONTACT_ID is really just for matching up users and is not used as a contact media
+- `EMAIL` ... note that this is potentially duplicated, the email field in `contact:CONTACT_ID` is really just for matching up users and is not used as a contact media
 - `JABBER_ID` - may be a jabber id of an individual, or of a group chat room.
 If a group chat room this jabber_id should also be included in the flapjack configuration file so that flapjack jabber gateway joins the group chat

 ### Entity and Check Contacts